mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 Teams I have been a member of have especially benefited from this confidence boost.
 I cannot expect all developers, particularly juniors, to have an encyclopedic understanding of CSS.
 On top of that, deadlines can get in the way of quality.

 With CSS-in-JS, we automatically sidestep common CSS frustrations such as class name collisions and specificity wars.
-This keeps our codebase clean and lets us move quickly. 😍
+This keeps our codebase clean and lets us move quicker. 😍

 <Lesson
   title="Enhanced Teamwork"
-  body="Avoid common CSS frustrations to keep a neat codebase and move quickly, regardless of experience levels."
+  body="Avoid common CSS frustrations to keep a neat codebase and moving quickly, regardless of experience levels."
 />

-Regarding performance, CSS-in-JS libraries keep track of the components I use on a page and inject only their styles into the DOM.
-While my `.js` bundles are slightly heavier, my users download the smallest possible CSS payload and avoid an extra network request for the `.css` file.
+Regarding performance, CSS-in-JS libraries keep track of the components I use on a page and only inject their styles into the DOM.
+While my `.js` bundles are slightly heavier, my users download the smallest possible CSS payload and avoid extra network requests for `.css` files.

 This leads to a marginally slower time to interactive, but a much quicker first meaningful paint! 🏎💨